Latest from our Education Worker, Karen Robinson

 Here are some facts about Trident, the UK’s nuclear weapons system, from CND’s website:

 Trident is Britain’s nuclear weapons system.
 It is made up of four nuclear submarines which can each carry up to eight missiles on board.
 In turn, each missile can carry up to five nuclear warheads, all around eight times as destructive as the bomb which flattened Hiroshima in 1945.
 A Trident submarine patrols the seas at all times.

 The UK’s nuclear weapons are based here.
 They are carried on submarines based here.
 Here, at this naval base in Scotland.
 In front of me.

 It is almost impossible to imagine the horror that would be unleashed if just one of these nuclear weapons were ever used.

 We went down to the base.
 I took this photo standing near South Gate.

 At first glance it could be a holiday photo.
 But it’s not.
 It’s not.

 We then went to the North Gate.
 I needed to be still, and quiet, and stare.
 Trying to take it in.
 Not able to take it in.

 Impossible to take in.
 But standing there.
 Physically seeing it.
 Being close to it.
 Shivering from it.
 Seeing the fence.
 Seeing it being guarded.
 A little bit of the reality seeps in.

-The National Audit Office forecast that the UK would spend £5.2 billion on its nuclear weapons programme in 2018 / 2019.
-Conscience: Taxes For Peace Not War campaigns for a change in the law in the UK so that we can opt for the military part of our taxes to go to peaceful purposes instead.
+We campaign for a change in the law in the UK so that we can opt for the military part of our taxes to go to peaceful purposes instead.